 DDM operates in a different way than most other competitors on the market.
-The biggest difference is our proprietary IT system Fusion, a critical tool in both originating and managing asset portfolios and the fact that we work with a large network of trusted debt collection agencies that collect the assets on behalf of DDM instead of having our own collections operations.
-That, together with a highly skilled experienced organization and a strong relationship with selling banks that view DDM as a trusted and reputable partner makes us unique.
+The biggest difference is our proprietary IT system Fusion, an essential tool in both originating and managing asset portfolios.
+In addition, we launched a servicing platform lead by Bernhard Engel (COO) to increase the focus on portfolio management and business development services.
+Access to this platform for servicing secured portfolios will complement our existing large network of trusted debt collection agencies that collect the assets on behalf of DDM.
+Together with a highly skilled experienced organization and a strong relationship with selling banks that view DDM as a trusted and reputable partner makes us unique.
 Other competitors on the markets include local investors, such as Kruk Group in Poland and Romania, international investors in NPLs, including Intrum, B2Holding and EOS Group; as well as larger international financial institutions, such as Deutsche Bank and AnaCap Financial Partners, who have been known to invest in portfolios in some of the markets where we operate on a more opportunistic basis.